Krassas/Rock-Paper-Scissors/README.md

 counters.
 Bellow that are the two buttons for the rules and new game.

 # Improvements to be Made
-Even though the site is responsive, i don't like the way the rules are displayed in certain screen sizes.
+Even though the site is responsive, i don't like the way the rules are displayed in certain screen sizes.<br/>
 There is no max score, i could give the player a way to set a max score.
-For example, best out of three.
+For example, best out of three.<br/>
-I could also use php to link to a database to store the game results.
+I could also use php to link to a database to store the game results.<br/>